Exclusive: Some big tech firms cut employees' access to Huawei, muddying 5G rollout | MarketScreener

 The new restrictions could slow the rollout of 5G, which is expected to power everything from high-speed video transmissions to self-driving cars, according to several industry experts.

-At a 5G standards meeting last week in Newport Beach, California, participants privately expressed alarm to Reuters that the long-standing cooperation among engineers that is needed for phones and networks to connect globally could fall victim to what one participant described as a "tech war" between the U.S. and China.
+At a 5G standards meeting last week in Newport Beach, California, participants privately expressed alarm to Reuters that the long-standing cooperation among engineers that is needed for phones and networks to connect globally could fall victim to what one participant described as a "tech war" between the United States and China.

-A representative of a European company that has instituted rules against interaction with Huawei described people involved in 5G development as "shaken."
+A representative of a European company that has instituted rules against interaction with Huawei described people involved in 5G development as "shaken".
 "This could push everyone to their own corners, and we need cooperation to get to 5G.
 It should be a global market," the person said.

 To be sure, several workers at smaller telecoms firms said they had not been told to avoid discussions with Huawei at standards meetings, and many vendors continue to support existing deals with Huawei.
 It is unclear how much further communications with Huawei have been curtailed in the tech industry, if at all.